bccsa/video-webapp/README.md

 After starting Directus (see below), log into the Directus web-app and adopt all collections (tables) and fields (columns).

 **5. Create sections**
-The video-webapp needs two default sections to be added:
+The video-webapp needs two default sections to be added (case sensitive):
-* live
+* Live
-* vod
+* VOD

 These should be manually added in the Directus web-app.
 Also add some collections and episodes in order to show content in your video-webapp.